ross-silberquit-cigna/katacoda-scenarios/hello-world/step8.md

 <pre class="file" data-filename="app.py" data-target="replace">
-# Read in csv with a module, print out field names and lines
+# import the new module
 import csv

+# load in csv file
 file_handler = open("export.csv")

+# use the new DictReader class from the csv module we've just read about
-csv = csv.DictReader(file_handler)
+csv_reader = csv.DictReader(file_handler)

 # print out specific field 'state'

 total_done = 0
 total = 0

 for row in csv:
     total += 1
     for field in csv.fieldnames:
         item = row[field]
         if field == "State":
             if row[field] == "Done":
                 total_done += 1

 print(total_done)